 In this article

-Reasons for diet free diet during breastfeeding?
+Reasons for dairy free diet during breastfeeding?

 In addition to excessive vomiting, gagging, colic, or skin rashes, symptoms can include blood or mucus in the baby's stools.

-In accordance with the pediatrician's advice, parents begin breastfeeding their infant dairy-free.
+Following the pediatrician's advice, parents begin breastfeeding their infant dairy-free.

-How long does it take for milk to leave a mothers system?
+How long does it take for milk to leave a mother's system?

 A 21-day period is possible, according to certain authorities.